wingbotai/docs/doc/buildingABot/createDialogue/create_dialogue.md

 # Create Dialogue in Wingbot

 We use folders for files that have something in common.
 We have dialogues and interactions in chatbot terminology.
-Dialogues are like folders and are used for interactions that are about one topic.
+Dialogues are like folders and are used for interactions that are about **one topic**.
 Dialogue can be about topic "Coffee typology" and interaction is message to user "Do you drink coffee with milk?".

-##Create basic dialogue with interaction
+## Create basic dialogue with interaction

-    Don't forget to log in :)

 1. **Add a New Dialogue**